Canegrate culture: History

 The necropolis found in Canegrate is very similar to those realized in the same period in the north of Alps.
 It represents the first migratory wave of the Urnfield culture population from the northwest part of the Alps that, through the Alpine passes, had already penetrated and settled in the western Po valley between Lake Maggiore and Lake Como (Scamozzina culture).
 They brought a new funerary practice—cremation—which supplanted inhumation.

 The facies of Canegrate introduces a new decorative style in ceramics that marks an almost total break with the previous Scamozzina culture; this style is linked to that of the north-western alpine area in the oldest phase of the Urnfield culture.
 The uniform and isolated Canegrate finds do not show any trace of the preceding Polada culture and provide no evidence for a gradual Canegrate insertion into the area, and this possibility can be completely ruled out due to the different geographical and chronological locations of the two cultures.

-The bearers of the Canegrate culture maintained its homogeneity for only a century, and it then joined the Ligurian aboriginal populations; the union gave rise to the new Golasecca culture.
+The bearers of the Canegrate culture maintained their homogeneity for only a century, and it then joined the Ligurian aboriginal populations; the union gave rise to the new Golasecca culture.

 The origins of the Orobii, a population localized by classical writers in these areas that founded the town of Como, have been linked to the Canegrate culture.